FrankC01/tributary/README.md

 Intent is to support developers that require processing of business processes articulated in XPDL/BPMN resources.

+First thoughts are to establish a context by which analyzers and execution may occur or at least advance the notion.

 ## Usage

 A bit to early to give any definitive usage direction.
 This is an experiment for me around developing 'something' open source.